 Enforcing Court Orders That Have Been Ignored

 It is not uncommon for one side in a divorce to stop complying with court orders.
 This often happens in the areas of child support, legal decision-making, physical custody, parenting-time and property/debt division.
-I help parents in getting all these orders enforced.
+At Law Office of Katherine Kraus, PLLC, we help parents in getting all these orders enforced.

 Negotiating Needed Child Support Modifications

 Child support enforcement is the most common kind of enforcement.
 Many custodial parents go to court and win a judgment to be paid — and still they are not paid.
 This is when enforcement becomes necessary.